domenico-piol/pySummarize/README.md

     https://pysummarize-runtime.example.net:443/summarize/"ARTICLE TO SUMMARIZE"

 Be aware, due to its size this Git repo does NOT contain the pre-built model itself.
-That can be obtained from Huggingface using:
+That can be obtained from Huggingface e.g. using:

     wget https://huggingface.co/facebook/bart-large-cnn/resolve/main/pytorch_model.bin

-Place it in the `fb-bart-large-cnn` folder.
+For local usage, place it e.g. in the `fb-bart-large-cnn` (or any other) folder and configure the Python app accordingly.

+However, during runtime on OpenShift (or any k8s flavor), the model will be obtained via a init-container!

 ## How-to run
+### Locally with Podman
 You can run the application locally by simply:

     python summarize.py